Red Žiča monastery

 But inside the church, there are only a few preserved frescoes.

-According to the researches, it is supposed that the first frescoes were made after the church got its independence in 1219.
+According to the research, it is supposed that the first frescoes were made after the church got its independence in 1219.
 Then the second part consists of poorly preserved frescoes in the tower chapel from the beginning of the 13th century.
 And the most important frescoes were painted between 1309 and 1316, located in the main part of the church.
 Some of the frescoes are the Assumption of the Virgin on the west wall of the nave and the portraits of Stefan the First-crowned and his son.

 Important note: taking photos inside the church is strictly forbidden.

 The Žiča monastery is located about 200 km from Belgrade and 6 km from Kraljevo, in central Serbia.
 It could be reached by car or by bus with organized tourist groups.
-Outside the complex, there is a large parking area and the toilets for the visitors.
+Outside the complex, there is a large parking area and toilets for visitors.

 And according to the legend, the location of the monastery Žiča was carefully chosen.
 It is located in the fertile valley of River Ibar.
 And something more: it is at the same distance from Byzantine Constantinople and from Latin Rome.